Moses Simon: Early career

-Born in Jos,his father served in the Nigeria Army before his retirement.Simon is a product of the famed GBS Academy, the same football academy in Nigeria that produced the likes of Ahmed Musa.
-He was linked with Nigerian Premier League club Kaduna United, as many professional clubs around the world were also eager to sign him.
+Born in Jos, his father served in the Nigerian Army before his retirement.
+Simon is a product of the famed GBS Academy, the same football academy in Nigeria that produced the likes of Ahmed Musa.
+He was linked with Nigerian Premier League club Kaduna United, as many professional clubs abroad were also eager to sign him.
 On 10 May 2013, it was announced that Simon had signed a pre-contractual agreement with Dutch club Ajax to join them in pre-season training, having previously been linked with Liverpool and Tottenham Hotspur.
-He made his first appearance for Ajax on 13 July 2013 in pre-season friendly match against De Graafschap, coming on as a substitute player and scoring the third and final goal in the 64th minute of the match, in a 3–0 away win.
+He made his first appearance for Ajax on 13 July 2013 in a pre-season friendly match against De Graafschap, coming on as a substitute and scoring the third and final goal in the 64th minute of the match, in a 3–0 away win.
 He made a further appearance on 17 July, playing for the reserves team Jong Ajax in a pre-season friendly match against Voorschoten '97, scoring the second goal in the 5–0 home win.
 On 25 July 2013, it was announced that Ajax would not sign the young Nigerian, ultimately waiving him from the pre-season roster.
-After the announcement discussions commenced with AS Trenčín; Ajax partner club in Slovakia, which is owned by former Ajax player Tschen La Ling.
+After that announcement, discussions commenced with AS Trenčín; Ajax partner club in Slovakia, which is owned by former Ajax player Tschen La Ling.

 AS Trenčín

-On 13 January 2014, Simon signed three-year contract for Slovak side Trenčín.
+On 13 January 2014, Simon signed a three-year contract with the Slovak side Trenčín.
 He would join his compatriot Kingsley Madu.
 He made his league debut in a 1–1 draw against MFK Košice starting on the right wing alongside Gino van Kessel who was on loan from Ajax.
 He made his club international debut during the Trenčín's 2014–15 UEFA Europa League campaign, when he was introduced during the second preliminary round of the competition, in the home match against Vojvodina Novi Sad from Serbia (played at the stadium in Dubnica, Slovakia).
 Simon scored a hat trick on his debut in the 4–0 win at home.
 AS Trenčín would eventually get eliminated in the following round, drawing at home, and falling 2–1 away against Hull City.

 In October 2014 ESPN sports prepared a scouting report on Moses Simon and the report linked the winger with a move to Liverpool, Tottenham Hotspur, Hull City along with a potential return to Ajax.
 The situation evolved into a bidding war between Dutch club Heerenveen and Gent, with the later contractually securing the winger for three years.